Evergrain

 Artisan Sourdough Bread

-I'm so grateful to begin sharing my love for baking sourdough with the Vero Beach community.
+I'm so grateful to begin sharing my love for baking sourdough with the Vero Beach, Sebastian, Fort Pierce, and surrounding communities.
 Sourdough is a labor of love.
 It is a two-day process of mixing, stretching, folding, and fermentation that results in easier-to-digest delicious bread.
 Sourdough is unique in that it is yeasted with wild yeast, called a sourdough starter, instead of commercial yeast.
 Sourdough starter is made only using flour and water.
 Commercial yeast has made baking quick and convenient, which in turn makes bread and baked goods harder for our bodies to digest.
 Sourdough bread making returns us to our roots, when things were slower (and healthier).
 It's a common misconception that sourdough bread actually tastes sour.
 While you can achieve more sour sourdough bread, sourdough is more of a method or style of bread making that involves a sourdough starter, and a long fermentation process.

 Ingredients